- Background information

 Notice of intended disposal of open space land

-The public notice sets out how objections can be made.
+The period to comment or object has now closed.
 The results will be considered by Full Council when it meets to discuss this matter.
 We expect this meeting to take place early in the new year.

 Planning permission, payment and community access